idrissbado/Learn-how-to-build-package-in-R-/README.md

 broom	0.7.1
 Please install and update all software / packages prior to following along, as otherwise errors may arise.

-Toolkit
+##Toolkit
 Single usage functions only need to be used one time in the development process; multiple usage functions are executed as needed.
 This table only contains functions used in this workshop; there are many other handy functions in devtools and usethis for package development.

-Usage	Function	Purpose
+##Usage	Function	Purpose
-Single	usethis::create_package("path/package")	initialize package usethis::use_mit_license("Your name")	add license usethis::use_pipe()	add pipe function as a dependency Multiple	devtools::check()	build package locally and check devtools::load_all()	load functions in 📂 R/ into memory usethis::use_r("function")	create R script for function usethis::use_package("package")	add package dependency devtools::document()	build and add documentation
+Single	usethis::create_package("path/package")	initialize package

+usethis::use_mit_license("Your name")	add license

+usethis::use_pipe()	add pipe function as a dependency

+Multiple	devtools::check()	build package locally and check

+devtools::load_all()	load functions in R/ into memory

+usethis::use_r("function")	create R script for function

+usethis::use_package("package")	add package dependency

+devtools::document()	build and add documentation

 Other resources:

 Package development cheat sheet